 - Application fee ($40)

 - Personal Statement/Letter of Intent: The personal statement should demonstrate a clear well-articulated understanding of the expectations and responsibilities of graduate training in clinical psychology, strong career motivation, and well-formulated career plans.
 This personal statement should provide information about your interest in clinical psychology, your career goals, and your interest in our program.

 - Curriculum vitae (CV) – the academic equivalent of a resume

-- Three (3) letters of recommendation with accompanying “RU Letter of Recommendation Form” – these should be completed by persons, especially professors and/or psychology professors, who are familiar with your academic work; letters from clinical supervisors are also appropriate
+- Three (3) letters of recommendation with online recommendation form – these should be completed by persons, especially professors and/or psychology professors, who are familiar with your academic work; letters from clinical supervisors are also appropriate

 - Official GRE Test Score (note: only the general GRE exam is required and score reports must be no older than 3 years from the date of application submission)